iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Remain calm.
-Be kind.
+> The decisions of our past are the architects of our present.
 >
-> — Colin Powell
+> — Dan Brown

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->